Quality, Assessment and Development

 The Records Management and Archives Formation Plan is supplemented by an internal manual, which contains detailed practical instructions of the archival process and data documentation in the DDI format.

 In terms of systematic development, we deem it important to maintain and improve the following practices in particular:

 FSD’s operations manual (in Finnish).
 FSD’s operations manual, which is part of the Quality Management System implemented at the University of Tampere, has been produced according to the structure specified by the University, and it consists of four main chapters: Objectives and management, Resources, Tasks, and Quality management & development.
 The manual is maintained by FSD’s quality coordinator and quality group.

-Strategies, operational plans, rules of procedure and annual reports.
+Strategies, operational plans, data management policy, rules of procedure and annual reports.
 FSD conducts yearly planning according to University practices and instructions.
 A national advisory board directs FSD’s operations.

 Internal manual.
 FSD’s internal manual describes all central archiving operations: data acquisition, documentation in accordance with the DDI format, processing data files, User Services, communications, administration, software used at FSD, staff orientation materials and data security guidelines.
 The manual ensures the consistent high quality of services and staff training.